-At a press conference at the end of October, Valérie Plante said 18,000 parking spots will be available free of charge on Saturdays and Sundays until December 31, aimed at stimulating more localized shopping.
+At a press conference on Thursday, Valérie Plante said 18,000 parking spots will be available free of charge on Saturdays and Sundays from November 14 to December 31.

-Plante said the city is injecting $6 million to help businesses throughout November and December.
+Plante said the city is injecting $6 million in order to help businesses throughout the months of November and December.

 - See also:

 “Today, as the holiday season approaches, I am speaking to Montrealers who are getting ready to do their Christmas shopping,” said Plante.
 “I am giving us the collective challenge of taking advantage of the holiday season to save Montreal’s commercial vitality.”